Satisha10/APwotw_release/README.md

 ## Known issues

-- Seed generation often fails, you will likely need several generation attempts before a successful one.
+- Seed generation can fail if you randomize doors, or on some spawn locations if there are not games to fill the early spheres.
+Generation is stable otherwise.
 - Receiving items during a spirit trial can cause the items to desynchronize.
 If this happens with an important item, you can force an inventory reset from the randomizer wheel (hold **V** to open it).
 - Released locations count for the goals.
-- Quickly switching save files can cause some issues such as not saving the right seed to the new file, and being connected to two multiworld at once.
+- Quickly switching save files can cause some issues such as not saving the right seed to the new file, and being connected to two multiworld at once, or sending locations to the wrong multiworld.
 It is recommended to close the game before switching save files.
+- If you play with `door_rando`, some doors don't appear on the in-game map.
+- The in-game map doesn't take into account the `free_teleporters` and `regenerate_requirement` options.
+Universal Tracker does.